glen9527/Java-8-Lambdas-zh/docs/ch9.md

 future.complete(artist);
 ```

-A completable future is an I-owe-you which can be processed by handlers
-Figure 9-4.
-A completable future is an IOU that can be processed by handlers
+<Figures figure="9-4">A completable future is an IOU that can be processed by handlers</Figures>

 Of course, a very common usage of CompletableFuture is to asynchronously run a block of code.
 This code completes and returns a value.
 In order to avoid lots of people having to implement the same code over and over again, there is a useful factory method for creating a CompletableFuture, shown in Example 9-13, called supplyAsync.